cspgdds/Networkflee/README.md

 # Networkflee
-This project is an inspiration of the Hackday at the Collaborations Workshop 2018 organised by SSI.
+This project is an inspiration of the Hackday at the Collaborations Workshop 2018 organised by SSI and work is in progress.

 ## Overview
 FLEE is an agent-based simulation toolkit which is purpose-built for simulating the movement of individuals across geographical locations.
 Flee is currently used primarily for modelling the movements of refugees.
 It uses data from the [Armed Conflict Location & Event Data Project](http://data2.unhcr.org/en/situations) (ACLED) to model the migration of refugees within a conflict zone and data from the [United Nations High Commission for Refugees](http://data2.unhcr.org/en/situations) (UNHCR) to identify locations of camps.